andrewtavis/slides/oss_participation/slides.md

 - Get practical experience if you're a student, which will really help you in interviews for a first job

 - Having a strong open-source presence is very beneficial for the job market
-  - Link your GitHub or GitLab profile prominently on your CV as hiring managers do look for them
+  - Link your [GitHub](https://github.com) and [GitLab](https://gitlab.com) profile prominently on your CV as hiring managers do look for them

 <div id="progress" class="w-5/11"/>